viviandotdev/ObsidianVault/30 Notes/You cannot buy a calm mind, fit body and healthy relationships. Building healthy relationships is just a byproduct of having a fit body and a healthy mind.md

 up::  [[My Perspectives]]
 note:: #note/perspective
 tags:: [[happiness]]
-## You cannot buy a calm mind, fit body and healthy relationships.
-Building healthy relationships is just a byproduct of having a fit body and a healthy mind

 **Topic**
 *What are you writing about from The Queue?
 This can be a quote, tweet, idea, thought, interest, or even a broad topic.*